 Assumption Mutual Life Insurance Company

 Assumption Life has term, permanent, and participating life insurance products for individuals.
-They are known for their no-medical term life plans.
+The insurance company is known for its no-medical term life plans.
 Assumption also offers group benefit plans, including group term and group savings, and retirement and commercial mortgage insurance.

 Read our full Assumption Life Insurance Review.